-Database.
+For second Implementation Round, an online project upload form was designed to ease the administrative burden of Program Staff, as well as to feed directly into the Program's Regional Needs Database.
 Stakeholders were asked to submit projects still viable from the initial list of 101 projects, as well as any new projects they wished to be eligible for the second implementation round.
 This process ultimately led to a reduction of projects, which is likely attributable to the increased amount and specificity of information required by the online upload form, together with stakeholder skepticism and fatigue following the Round 1 Implementation application process.
 These projects make up the Regional Needs Project Database and include basic project information such as cost, scope, and timeframe as well as relation to Inyo-Mono IRWM Plan objectives and RMS.
+Six projects were funded through the Prop.
+84 2015 Implementation round.
+More information on specific projects can be found in Chapter 13.